 - Corrective Action.
 Detailed planning and execution of action to correct violations.

 - Change Management.
 Engaging teams to coordinate change, including marketing materials, products, and customer communications/forms/disclosures, including partner advertising.

 - Compliance Reporting.
-Updating the Board and executive management regularly on compliance program performance, regulatory issues, and significant metrics.
+Updating the Board and executive management regularly on compliance program performance, regulatory issues and significant metrics.

 - Vendor/Partner Management.
 Developing a formal vendor management policy that identifies, measures, monitors, and controls the risks associated with third-party vendors.

-If your needs are not addressed by the advisory services listed above, view more of our Services
+If your needs are not addressed by the advisory services listed above, view more of our Services or